norvig/paip-lisp/docs/chapter1.md

 JOHN
 ```

-When `first-name` is called, the definition is entered with the single argument, `name,` taking on the value `(JOHN Q PUBLIC)`.
+When `first-name` is called, the definition is entered with the single argument, `name`, taking on the value `(JOHN Q PUBLIC)`.
 The value returned is `JOHN`.
 Trace prints two lines indicating entry and exit from the function, and then Lisp, as usual, prints the final result, `JOHN`.

 The next example is more complicated.
 The function `first-name` is used four times.
-First, it is entered with `name` bound to `(Madam Major General Paula Jones).`
+First, it is entered with `name` bound to `(Madam Major General Paula Jones)`.
-The first element of this list is `Madam,` and since this is a member of the list of titles, the result is computed by calling `first-name` again on the rest of the name-`(Major General Paula Jones).`
+The first element of this list is `Madam`, and since this is a member of the list of titles, the result is computed by calling `first-name` again on the rest of the name-`(Major General Paula Jones)`.
 This process repeats two more times, and we finally enter `first-name` with name bound to (`Paula Jones`).
-Since `Paula` is not a title, it becomes the result of this call to `first-name,` and thus the result of all four calls, as trace shows.
+Since `Paula` is not a title, it becomes the result of this call to `first-name`, and thus the result of all four calls, as trace shows.
-Once we are happy with the workings of `first-name,` the special form `untrace` turns off tracing.
+Once we are happy with the workings of `first-name`, the special form `untrace` turns off tracing.

 ```lisp
 > (first-name '(Madam Major General Paula Jones)) =>